creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-07-06-Mean_teachers_are_better_role_models.md

 > **NOTE :** The Virtual Adversarial Training (VAT) by [Miyato et al. 2017](https://doi.org/10.48550/arXiv.1704.03976)[2] performs even better than Mean Teacher on the **1000-label SVHN** and the **4000-label CIFAR-10**.
 VAT and Mean Teacher are complimentary approaches.
 &rarr; Their combination may yield better accuracy than either of them alone.

-## Error percentage over 10 runs on SVHN with extra unlabeled training data :
+## Error percentage over 10 runs on SVHN with extra unlabeled training data:

 ![](/collections/images/mean_teachers/table_3.jpg)

-## Effect of using mean teacher :
+## Effect of using mean teacher:

 ![](/collections/images/mean_teachers/figure_3.jpg)